NickFerd/alien_invasion/README.md

 There are also sound effects when the player levels up and when loses a ship.
 Besides, nice music plays in the background which adds to the atmosphere of the game.

-Controls:
+- **Controls**:
--1) move your ship with left and right key arrows
+    - Move your ship with left and right key arrows
--2) shoot bullets with spacebar
+    - Shoot bullets with spacebar
--3) start the game with either clicking on PLAY button or pressing Enter -4) pressing P button pauses the game
+    - Start the game with either clicking on PLAY button or pressing Enter
+    - Pressing P button pauses the game
--5) Esc button exits the game
+    - Esc button exits the game